DJS593/David-Stahl-Profile/README.md

 # David-Stahl-Profile

-## Introducing my professional work to prospective employers
+## Professional Profile
 ## Goal of this profile
-- introduce myself
+- introduce myself to prospective employers
-- provide example of completed projects
+- provide examples of completed projects
-- provide contact information and other relevant profession information
+- provide contact information and other relevant professional information

 https://djs593.github.io/David-Stahl-Profile/